jedcn/hipchat-hotline/README.md

 ## Overview

 This is an NPM module that provides a command line script named `hipchat-hotline`.

-`hipchat-hotline` lets you send messages to HipChat users or to HipChat rooms:
+It lets you send messages to HipChat users or to HipChat rooms:

     Usage: hipchat-hotline <recipient> <msg>